learning2hash/learning2hash.github.io/_publications/bessa2023weighted.markdown

 bibkey: bessa2023weighted
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2301.05811'}
-tags: ['Independent', 'Unimodal', 'Shallow', 'Hashing', 'Applications']
+tags: ['Hashing Fundamentals', 'Tools and Libraries', 'Hashing Methods', 'Applications']
 ---
 We present a new approach for computing compact sketches that can be used to approximate the inner product between pairs of high-dimensional vectors.
 Based